drewsamsen/sr-cards-api/docs/user-settings.md

     reminderTime: string;     // Time for daily reminders (format: "HH:MM")
     reminderDays: string[];   // Days of the week for reminders };
+  learning: {
+    newCardsPerDay: number;   // Maximum number of new cards to show per day
+    maxReviewsPerDay: number; // Maximum number of reviews per day };
   fsrsParams: {
     requestRetention: number; // Target retention rate (0.0 to 1.0)
     maximumInterval: number;  // Maximum interval in days